FeruzaShokirjonovna/muller-dentistry/README.md

 - Copied Asterisk wildcard selector from the Walkthrough project "Love Running"
 - Header & navigation is copied from the Walkthrough project "Love Running"
 - Landing page and cover text style is copied from the Walkthrough project "Love Running"
+- Testimonials section is copied from the Walkthrough project "Love Running"
 - Footer is copied from the Walkthrough project "Love Running"

 Team section is customized from W3Schools tutorial [W3schools](https://www.w3schools.com/howto/howto_css_team.asp)